Family Therapy

 Takeaway

-Family therapy can benefit various family units, including those of a chosen family.
-If you have questions about the modalities mentioned above or want to learn how a therapist can personally support you, reach out to a marriage and family therapist in your location or online for further guidance and support.
+Family therapy can benefit various individuals, including those of a chosen family.
+If you have questions about the modalities mentioned above or want to learn how a counselor can personally support you, reach out to a marriage and family therapist in your location or online for further guidance and support.
+You can also find out more about family therapists, mental health, and marriage and family therapy by reviewing the resources offered by the American Association for Marriage and Family Therapy.
+If desired, online individual therapy can be a powerful tool in resolving family conflicts.

 The information on this page is not intended to be a substitution for diagnosis, treatment, or informed professional advice.
 You should not take any action or avoid taking any action without consulting with a qualified mental health professional.
 For more information, please read our terms of use.